 Anode rods, temperature, pressure relief valves, drain valves, insulated tanks, and thermostats are all features of electric water heaters, just like their gas counterparts.
 Electric components heat the water.
 Thus it is hooked into a power source, which is the only significant difference.

-A home warranty plan will cover a breaker for the electric water heater if it breaks down due to regular wear and tears.
+A home warranty plan will cover a breaker for the electric water heater if it breaks down due to regular wear and tear.

 A 5-Step Guide to Fixing an Electrical Water Heaters